section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 - [Validating an account](#validating-an-account)

 ### Creating a developer account
-To create a co-operative bank developer account, follow the following steps:
+To create a Co-operative Bank's developer account, follow the following steps:
 - Proceed to the [developer page](https://developer.co-opbank.co.ke:9443/store/apis/home).

 - On the top right, click [Sign-up](https://developer.co-opbank.co.ke:9443/store/site/pages/sign-up.jag).

 - Fill in all the required information on the form and then click `Sign Up`.

-- You will be redirected to the login page, on this one, enter your credentials and click `Sign in`.
+- You will be redirected to the login page, where you will enter your credentials and click `Sign in`.

 - After successfully signing in, you will be directed to the [dashboard page](https://developer.co-opbank.co.ke:9443/store/).